dji-sdk/Mobile-SDK-Doc/source/android-tutorials/MediaManagerDemo.md

 Please check the [Getting Started with UI Library](../android-tutorials/UILibraryDemo.html#import-maven-dependency) tutorial to learned how to import the DJI Android UI Library Maven Dependency to your project.
 If you haven't read that previously, please take a look at it and implement the related features.
 Once you've done that, continue to implement the next features.

 ## Implementing the UI of Application

-### Working on the ConnectionActivity Layout

-Please check the [Creating an Camera Application](./index.html#5-implementing-the-connectionactivity-layout) tutorial for the detail implementations.

 ### Building the Default Layout using UI Library